opencontainers/distribution-spec/spec.md

 ---

-To push a blob monolithically by the *second method*, there are two steps:
+To push a blob monolithically by using a POST request followed by a PUT request, there are two steps:
 1. Obtain a session id (upload URL)
 2. Upload the blob to said URL